newsworthy39/qemulib/examples/README.md

 example of zero-network host-to-guest communication.

 ## Main-powerdown.cpp
-An example of how to use modern c++ idioms, from STL to iterate a vector of reservations and issue QMP-commands, contrilling a vm.
+An example of how to use modern c++ idioms, from STL to iterate a vector of reservations and issue QMP-commands, controlling a vm.
 In this case, to powerdown (acpi-power).